 What benefits do these tools and information provide?

 That's why it is important to educate yourself and your employees.
-What I really like about our program is that it isn’t just a single time use, but rather it goes through a training program.
-Over 40 different types of courses are available.
+What I really like about our program is that it isn’t just a single-time use, but rather it goes through a training program.
+Over 40 different types of courses are available, too.

 I like that the program not only shows employees what phishing attacks may look like, it also causes them to be more cautious when opening emails or clicking links within them.

 How did providing these tools to clients come about?

 The proliferation of ransomware over the past few years has really grown.
-It is the largest threat for small to midsize businesses, so I thought it would be beneficial for everyone to have the option for education and maintain the skillset to avoid it.
+It's the largest threat for small to midsize businesses, so I thought it would be beneficial for everyone to have the option for education and maintain the skillset to avoid it.

 Why do you think education is important?

-Without the training and tools employees don't increase and maintain their skills to avoid ransomware, which can cost a business a lot of money in the long run.
+Without the training and tools, employees don't increase and maintain their skills to avoid ransomware, which can cost a business a lot of money in the long run.

 Regarding security, what do you think is the biggest threat for small businesses?

 With phishing, employees are the weakest link because they could provide the hacker with access to the company data, or transfer funds without even knowing they are doing something wrong.
-There are tools that allow hackers to send an email to the CIO and tell them to transfer a large sum of money to a bank account and send a text to that persons phone from the owner confirming it.
-There are a lot of scenarios that occur like this.
+There are tools that allow hackers to send an email to the CIO and tell them to transfer a large sum of money to a bank account and send a text to that person's phone from the owner confirming it.

 Let us help you with your technology needs

 We will help you educate your staff on cyber attacks and what they look like in order to keep your business safe.
-Give us a call at 402.398.9580..
+Give us a call at 402.398.9580.